How to lead the followers: Getting people to notice you on Facebook and Twitter

 A word of caution.

-We’d love to have a chat on any ideas or thoughts you have on this article or getting more attention to your social media accounts.
-Leave us a comment or drop us and email here.
+We’d love to have a chat on any ideas or thoughts you have on this article or get more attention to your social media accounts.
+Leave us a comment or drop us an email here.